Exploring OpenGov Reporting 4 of 5: Employee Compensation

 September 24, 2015 – Brandon Camhi

 OpenGov’s tabular reporting capabilities allow users to visualize Employee Compensation data — delivering important insights into your payroll information.
-By uploading actual pay registers to internal OpenGov reports, cities such as McKinney, TX, Sausalito, CA and Red River, NM visualize multiple dimensions of their payroll, such as Pay Codes (Normal Pay, FLSA Overtime, FMLA Leave, Sick Leave Paid, Special Pay, etc.), Employer Paid Benefits, and Deductions.
+By uploading actual pay registers to internal OpenGov reports, cities such as McKinney, TX and Sausalito, CA visualize multiple dimensions of their payroll, such as Pay Codes (Normal Pay, FLSA Overtime, FMLA Leave, Sick Leave Paid, Special Pay, etc.), Employer Paid Benefits, and Deductions.
 OpenGov’s enables public administrators to visualize individual pay history over multiple years to learn who in the organization is paid the most, discover year-over-year (YoY) payroll trends across Departments, and use OpenGov to determine where overtime dollars are spent.

 Many OpenGov users view their employee compensation by department.
 The image below shows the breakdown for one of our customers: